Xela3026/yabbr-docs/docs/channels/virtual-numbers.md

 ---

 import CustomisableImage from '@site/src/components/CustomisableImage';
+import BrandName from '@site/src/components/BrandName';
 import Tag from '@site/src/components/Tag';

 # Virtual Numbers

 Read [Sender ID](./sender-ids.md#sender-ids) documentation for an in-depth explanation of Sender IDs and their differen types.
-A Virtual Number (VN) is just one type of Sender ID in Yabbr.
-It is a phone number that you can rent from Yabbr to use in your workspace as a Sender ID.
-Messages sent using Virtual Numbers can be responded to, and these responses can be recorded and accessed by Yabbr.
+A Virtual Number (VN) is just one type of Sender ID in <BrandName/>.
+It is a phone number that you can rent from <BrandName/> to use in your workspace as a Sender ID.
+Messages sent using Virtual Numbers can be responded to, and these responses can be recorded and accessed by <BrandName/>.
 Thus, Virtual Numbers are the only Sender IDs that can have inbound functionality in your workspace.
-Therefore, they are the only phone numbers you can use in Yabbr Chat.
+Therefore, they are the only phone numbers you can use in <BrandName/> Chat.

 ## Setup